stefanv/blog/content/posts/2019-08-06-portland-microscopy.md

 ## PyTorch and TensorFlow easily consume Python images

-Images in scientific Python (`scikit-image`, `opencv`, `ITK`, etc.) are represented as NumPy arrays.
+Images in scientific Python (`scikit-image`, `opencv`, etc.) are represented as NumPy arrays.
 It is trivial to pass these arrays into deep learning libraries such as TensorFlow:

 ```python